fastify/under-pressure/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)
 [![Build Status](https://travis-ci.org/fastify/under-pressure.svg?branch=master)](https://travis-ci.org/fastify/under-pressure)

 Measure process load with automatic handling of *"Service Unavailable"* plugin for Fastify.
 It can check `maxEventLoopDelay`, `maxHeapUsedBytes` and `maxRssBytes` values.
+You can also specify custom health check, to verify the status of external resources.

 <a name="requirements"></a>
 ## Requirements